ojudith/my_blog/content/blog/2020-netlify/2020-how-to-use-netlify-form-in-gatsby.md

 ![form](form.png)

 - click submit
--  you should a confirmation success message pop-up redirecting you back to your website.
+-  you should see a confirmation success message pop-up redirecting you back to your website.

 ![succ-msg](succ-msg.png)

-- Go back to your netlify dashboard to get your details,  and also check your email address.
+- Go back to your netlify dashboard to get your details,  and also check your email.